wachera-g/sign-in-and-profiles/README.md

 Current status: We’re setting up structure and docs before building.

 How to follow along: check the docs/ folder (api-overview + test plan); new features will land in small, well-named commits.

+Start the app from VS Code’s NPM SCRIPTS panel → dev (or npm run dev in the VS Code terminal after temporarily allowing scripts).

+Visit http://localhost:3000/health → you should see { "ok": true }.

+Go to Source Control → commit:
+docs: add local run instructions for /health

+Push.